kcboggs/401Assignments/seattle-ops-401d1: Read16.md

   1% of a 20k enterprise corporation click on a link, I’ve successfully infected 20 people.
 * USB: Common attack to leave infected USB’s in public areas and around employee’s car hoping the temptation is too much.

+_DKIM and SPF are email authentication method to detect spoofed emails.
+SPF makes sure that emails are coming from the authorized IP of the domain while DKIM uses digital signatures.
+Both techniques help to make sure emails are coming from legitimate, authorized channels._